brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 16. Database Programming Patterns

-In plain English, database programming is how you actually wire your application code (Python, Java, JavaScript, etc.) to the database.
+Database programming is how you actually wire your application code (Python, Java, JavaScript, etc.) to the database.
 The dominant pattern today is the driver/API approach: your app uses a library to send SQL strings and receive results back.
 Older code may have SQL embedded directly in the source, translated by a precompiler.
 And you can also push logic *into* the database via stored procedures and triggers that run server-side.
 Each approach has trade-offs around portability, performance, and where the business logic lives.

 ### Three approaches to talking to a database